s-victor/TinyPedal/README.md

 The only required dependencies are `psutil` and `pyxdg`.
 They can be installed with the command:
 `pip3 install psutil pyxdg`

-Alternatively, instead of using pip3, you can use your system's package manager to install the dependencies.
+Alternatively, instead of using pip3, it is possible to use system's package manager to install the dependencies.
 The packages will be named with some prefix like `python3-psutil` and `python3-pyxdg`.

 The Iron Wolf's rF2 Shared Memory Map Plugin has to be replaced with [this fork for Wine](https://github.com/schlegp/rF2SharedMemoryMapPlugin_Wine/blob/master/build).